 By June 2014, they open their second retial shop at one@kentridge, a new shopping mall managed by NUH.

-Kitchen Capers is opened daily from Monday to Sunday, including Public Holidays from 10 am to 8:30pm
+Kitchen Capers is opened daily from Monday to Friday, 10am to 8pm

-Closed on alternate Mondays and on the eve of Chinese New Year and the next 3 days of Chinese New Year.
+Saturday from 10am to 5pm.
+We are closed on Sunday and Public Holidays.
+We are also closed on the eve of Chinese New Year and the next 4 days of Chinese New Year

 Please contact us to enquire about our products